- There’s a huge number of options for the best computers for seniors

 We’d recommend going for something with a screen and camera such as the Echo Show 8, which is available for $69 (or £69 in the UK, with a special Mother’s Day discount).
 Wired also recommends this for seniors, and we’d say it’s probably the best smart speaker for seniors out there – although it’s a very close run race with Google’s Home range.

-Google’s range of Home devices is also a solid contender for best device to buy seniors, with a range of devices.
+Google’s range of Home devices is also a solid contender for best device for seniors, with a range of devices.

 Much like Alexa, they’re great because you can manage them remotely via Google’s app.